Drag00nKnight999/Game-Nexus/replit.md

-# GameHub - Browser Gaming Portal
+# GameNexus - Browser Gaming Portal

 ## Overview
-GameHub is a gaming website that hosts multiple browser games.
+GameNexus is a gaming website that hosts multiple browser games.
 Users can browse a game library and play different games directly in their browser.

 ## Current Features
 - **Game Library Homepage**: Browse all available games with beautiful card UI